Knee Replacement surgery is the process of replacing the damaged kneecap, thighbone and shinbone with artificial plastic material and metal alloys.

 Knee Replacement surgery is also called TKR (Total Knee Replacement) or Knee Arthroplasty.

-There are two main physical reasons that lead to a knee replacement surgery.
+There are two main physical reasons that lead to a knee arthroplasty.

 - The first reason is acute osteoarthritis which leads to drying up of the cartilage and partial damage to its structure as a knee cap.
 This degenerative disease slowly eats away at the original complete structure of the knee joint and therefore, requires knee replacement surgery to fight the condition.
 Acute cases of osteoarthritis may require resurfacing of thigh or leg bones damaged by the disease.
 In such cases, the surgeon restructures the joint area by conjoining artificial and original parts to create complete bones and knee cap.
 In addition to osteoarthritis knee, rheumatoid arthritis and post traumatic arthritis.